rust-lang/rfcs/text/0000-simple-postfix-macros.md

 We could do nothing at all, and leave `await!` in its current macro form, or potentially change it into a language keyword in the future.
 In this case, the problem of integrating `await` with method chains will remain.

+In the syntax to define a postfix macro, we could use just `$self` rather than `$self:self`. `$self` is not currently valid syntax, so we could use it for this purpose without affecting any existing valid macro.
+This would make such declarations look closer to a method declaration, which uses `self` without a type.
+However, macros do currently allow `self` as the name of a macro argument when used with a designator, such as `$self:expr`; this could lead to potential confusion, and would preclude some approaches for future extension.

 # Prior art
 [prior-art]: #prior-art